New Study

 If an existing internal scientific review committee is not available, see below for guidance on establishing an internal scientific review committee.

-What to Submit: You must complete an IRB Application in iRIS, as described below.
-Also submit and attach all applicable study materials listed on the Initial Submission Checklist, such as consent documents, advertisements, etc. Do not submit the checklist to the IRB.
+Other Attachments: Also submit and attach all applicable study materials listed on the Initial Submission Checklist, such as consent documents, advertisements, etc. Do not submit the checklist to the IRB.

 A scientific protocol is required for (1) Minimal risk studies where UCSF is the sIRB and (2) New greater than minimal risk studies: